Saturday, October 30, 2010

 The Upside: The novel does a great job conveying the diverse personalities of tweens and teens as well as their struggles with themselves, their peer groups, and within their families.
 It shows mothers and daughters (and families) working together through life’s struggles.
 Fortunately, all the struggles are age appropriate.
 As my daughter and I talked about the book, we saw parts of her in the each girl and parts of me in the moms (all the positive ones, of course J ).

-is well-written.
+The Mother Daughter Book Club is well-written.
 It uses a primarily linear style, but the point of view shifts frequently.
 One girl will share her thoughts, feelings, and observations about what is going on in life.
 In the next section, another girl’s perspective is picked up.
 She may refer back to the previous incident briefly, but then the narrative moves forward with her thoughts and feelings on the current action.
 The author does an excellent job defining each girl’s voice and character.

 The Downside: The familiar struggles of the girls are genuine and sincere.
 I was slightly disappointed that the ending was a little too neatly wrapped up.
 It wasn’t entirely perfect, but close to it.
-It would have been more realistic to have at least one of the story lines open-ended (because problems are not neatly solved in one book or less) or end a bit unhappily (because situations often do).
+The novel would have been more realistic to have at least one of the story lines open-ended (because problems are not neatly solved in one book or less) or end a bit unhappily (because situations often do).

 The Bottomline: People ages 11 and up will enjoy this novel.
 Even my reluctant reader (girl, age 13) is happily reading it which is always a joy to see I highly recommended it for moms, daughters, and all book lovers.